Capturing the heart of Barolo ………

 This is also displayed in the three single vineyard wines; the San Lorenzo di Verduno, Monvigliero (also Verduno) and the Gramolere Monforte d’Alba.
 The San Lorenzo is like breathing in a bouquet of flowers before your mind registers the fruit and spice.
 While the Monvigliero is still displaying overlying rose perfume, it is tighter with darker riper fruit and spice.

 The 2011 Gramolere is a wine that has a darker, more muscular, personality and is still tight, making it a wine that I would be more interested in seeing in about 5 years just to see how it is progressing.
 Despite being a higher altitude vineyard than the Verdunos at around 400 m, the Gramolere vineyard, in the commune of Monforte d’Alba, has a warm microclimate on sandier soils and the steep slope captures more of the western sun.

 The passion for wine displayed by Vittore is contagious.
 Passion for Nebbiolo certainly, but also in keeping the traditional Verduno grape Pelaverga piccolo alive.
 It is the key to this family’s success.
 And with this great passion is the respectful blending of the modern and the traditional and I have the feeling that we will be seeing plenty of great wine from Fratelli Alessandria in the future.

 To see reviews of these wines, click here.

-If you are in Australia and want to find any of these wines, please contact World Wine Estates.
 If you want to locate your local distributor or organise a cellar door visit, please contact Fratelli Alessandria directly.